UloE-G/History-Of-NBA/README.md

 # History of the NBA

 History of the NBA is a website for people who are intrested in the NBA.
 This site specifically mentions the creation of basketball and the creation and rise of the NBA.
 It also has a section dedicated to people that have impacted the game of basketball.

+The live link can be found here - https://uloe-g.github.io/History-Of-NBA/

 ![History Of NBA mockup](assets/images/HONBA.png)

 ## Features